hugojosefson/drange-immutable/README.md

 Wrapper for the excellent npm package [`DRange`](https://www.npmjs.com/package/drange).

-This wrapper keeps the exact same API syntax as `DRange`, but where each method that mutates the range, instead returns a mutated clone.
+This wrapper keeps the exact same API syntax as `DRange`, except:

+- each method that mutates the range, instead returns a mutated clone,
+- the range is also sorted after `.add()` is used, instead of putting loose ranges at the end.

-This makes it fit better with a purely functional code style.
+The immutability makes it fit better with a purely functional code style.

 ## Installation